Andy Martin (architect)

-Biography
+Early life and education

-Andy Martin was born in Sydney.
+Andy Martin was born in Middletown, Connecticut, USA.
 He studied architecture at the University of Technology and completed his initial training at the Architectural Association School of Architecture in London.

-Whilst practicing architecture, Martin continued to develop his skills as a furniture designer, being the first to integrate his experience of surfboard design with furniture and sculptural forms.
+Career

 Martin moved to Paris in 1992 where he began working with Marc Newson on several interior projects.
-It was through this partnership and collaborations on Coast restaurant London, and Mash & Air Manchester, that Martin developed his interest in restaurant design.
+It was through collaborations on Coast restaurant (London) and Mash & Air (Manchester) that Martin developed his interest in restaurant design.
 Martin's client on these projects was the restaurateur Oliver Peyton.
-Striking up a relationship with Peyton, Martin was appointed as Concept Architect for the flagship Mash 02 restaurant in London.
-Mash 02 itself responded to a more refined view of the concept started with Mash & Air, with the design becoming more iconic, more essential, and hence, easily transposable to future Mash sites.
+Martin was appointed as Concept Architect for the flagship Mash 02 restaurant in London.

-After winning an architectural competition in 1999, competing against prominent architecture firms including Zaha Hadid, Martin was asked to design the Isola restaurant in London.
-This next major project undertaken showed the practice actively shape and change the UK’s bar and restaurant culture, through its refined, mature and yet still playful style.
-After the success of this restaurant Martin formed a new practice, Andy Martin Architects, in which he took on director Tom Davies who came to the company as a Project Manager.
-Since AMA was set up, Martin has moved on to design many residential properties, including the Olga Polizzi and William Shawcross residence in West London.
-AMA continues to design restaurants and bars around London and have been working on projects in Hong Kong, Saudi Arabia, California and Greece.
+After winning an architectural competition in 1999, he competed against Zaha Hadid.
+Martin was asked to design the Isola restaurant in London.
+After the success of this restaurant, Martin formed a new practice, Andy Martin Architecture.
+He designed the Olga Polizzi and William Shawcross residence in West London.
+Andy Martin Architecture designs restaurants and bars around London and has worked on projects in Hong Kong, Saudi Arabia, California and Greece.